EFL: Cardiff, Preston, Sheffield United, Scunthorpe - things you might have missed

 After a relatively uneventful opening 45 minutes, the match exploded into life when Paddy Madden fired the Iron ahead, only for Billy Sharp to equalise against his ex-club within 180 seconds.

-There was more drama two minutes later when Scunthorpe's Harry Toffolo was shown a second yellow card, but the Blades were unable to find a winner and remain five points clear of Scunthorpe.
+There was more drama two minutes later when Scunthorpe's Harry Toffolo was shown a second yellow card, but the Blades were unable to find a winner and remain five points clear of the Iron.

 "We've got 14 games left to finish the job we've done so well so far," Scunthorpe manager Graham Alexander told BBC Radio Humberside after the 1-1 draw.
 "We don't want to let it go to waste."